Specy/s68k/docs/design/assembler-rewrite.md

   It is the one Directive whose line reaches pass 2 for an instruction: the Layout's `analyze` answers `Some(Instruction::SIMHALT)` for it before the early return that leaves every other Directive to pass 1.
-- **Resuming after `simhalt` is not offered.** "Pressing the Pause button on the toolbar will re-enable the simulator controls following a SIMHALT.
-Program execution may be continued with the instruction following SIMHALT" (`Directives/simhalt.htm`). s68k has no such control: `simhalt` ends the run with the status the Terminate task gives, and a terminated Interpreter stays terminated — `Interpreter::set_status` refuses to move it.
-Nor is EASy68K's `*[sim68k]SIMHALT_OFF` comment, which turns the same object code back into a Line F exception, read here: s68k assembles no `$FFFF` word a program could reach by accident, so there is nothing to disable.
+- **`simhalt` pauses and resumes.** "Pressing the Pause button on the toolbar will re-enable the simulator controls following a SIMHALT.
+Program execution may be continued with the instruction following SIMHALT" (`Directives/simhalt.htm`). s68k reports `InterpreterStatus::Paused`; the next `step`, `run`, `run_with_limit` or `run_with_breakpoints` call resumes at the following instruction.
+EASy68K's `*[sim68k]SIMHALT_OFF` comment, which turns the same object code back into a Line F exception, is not read
+  here: s68k assembles no `$FFFF` word a program could reach by accident, so there is nothing to disable.
-- **`simhalt` modifies no register**, which is the help's own sentence, and the Interpreter's arm is one call to `set_status`.
-The program counter stops one past it, which is where the step had already left it.
+- **`simhalt` modifies no register**, which is the help's own sentence.
+The program counter stops one past it, which is where the step had already left it, and the paused status keeps it there until the caller resumes.
 - **The Layout ignores `simhalt`'s Operand field**, and that rule was forced by an EASy68K original. `Directives/simhalt.htm`'s usage line is `LABEL SIMHALT comment` and line 206 of `tests/corpus/easy68k/graphicSound.X68` is